Cover art by Kuri Huang

 So you run.

 The sun’s rays arc long and low over the horizon.
 You snarl, your brown eyes going gold, everything too much, too much.
 You leave the city, hurl yourself into the forest, where everything is quieter, where the smells aren’t so overwhelming.
 You wore the clothes you don’t care about today because you woke with an ache like your whole body was being squeezed, crushed, and you knew it would happen tonight.
 You knew you had to be prepared for when your hands turn into claws that shred the cotton away from your chest when your whole body shudders, trembles, transforms—

 You take a deep breath, and, as the sky goes from crimson to an inky purple-blue, you howl.

 My erotica pen name.
 I self-publish trauma-informed, kink-aware, queer BDSM with people of color.
-I also have free courses and merch like stickers and jewelry available.

 I publish flash fiction (1,000 words and under) and poetry in Arsenika, a journal for liminal, gleaming stories from the margins.